 If you unsure whether your disability benefits are going to be terminated in the near future, you should talk to the attorney who helped you obtain approval or your local Social Security Office.

-If you or a loved one has been denied disability benefits, then you should contact the attorneys at our Cranston office about appealing.
+If you or a loved one has been denied disability benefits, then you should contact the attorneys about appealing.
 We can talk to you about your situation and help you take the next step towards getting the benefits you deserve.
 Our Social Security Disability lawyers have handled thousands of claims and have the experience necessary to help you get the maximum benefits possible as soon as possible.